Literature & Culture

 Clint Eastwood

-Clinton Eastwood Jr. (born May 31, 1930) is an American actor, filmmaker and musician.
+Clinton Eastwood Jr. (born May 31, 1930) is a retired American actor, filmmaker, and musician.

 Cowboy boot